 Welcome to the website of Eos, a Colin Archer-type Risør skøyte, built by K. Christensen & Co in Moen, Norway, in 1932.
-Eos was restored by her present owners in the Netherlands and relaunched in 2000.
+She has been restored by her present owners in the Netherlands and relaunched in 2000.

 Eos used to be a fishing boat and although converted to pleasure craft, the restoration is done in the traditional way.
 The cabin tops, deck, rudder, mast, spars, rigging, sails, ballast, keelson, steel shoe under the keel, and the whole interior are newly made from 1989 onwards.
 Several planks and frames have been replaced then and also recently.
-These past fifteen years she has been used for cruising and living on board.
+She is a pleasant home for cruising and living on board.
 The separate aft cabin makes her also suitable for chartering.

-The boat is registered in the Netherlands, in the royal Dutch registry for seagoing ships.
+The boat is registered in the Netherlands, in the registry for seagoing ships (Kadaster).

 There is a “BTW-verklaring” (VAT-paid proof).

 In the Netherlands Eos had status of “Varend Monument”® (Sailing Monument).

 Eos is based on the South coast of Portugal, near Faro airport.

 (Part) exchange for a smaller boat will be considered.